sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 You're a developer working in the IT department of your local community.
 The backend systems that support the public library were lost in a fire.
 Your team needs to develop a temporary solution to help the library staff manage their operations until the system can be replaced.
 Your team chose GitHub Copilot to help speed up the development process.

-You have an initial version of the library application, but you need to improve the user experience for the librarians and patrons.
-Your team identified several new features that could be added to the application.
-You agree to work on the following features:
+An initial version of your library application was tested by end users and several additional features were requested.
+Your team agreed to work on the following features:

 - Book availability: Enable a librarian to determine the availability status of a book.
-This feature should display a message indicating if a book is available for loan or the return due date if the book is currently on loan to another patron.
+This feature should display a message indicating that a book is available for loan or the return due date if the book is currently on loan to another patron.

 - Book loans: Enable a librarian to loan a book to a patron (if the book is available).
-This feature should display the option for a patron to receive a book on loan, update Loans.json with the new loan, and display updated the loan details for the patron.
+This feature should display the option for a patron to receive a book on loan, update Loans.json with the new loan, and display updated loan details for the patron.

 - Book reservations: Enable a librarian to reserve a book for a patron (unless the book is already reserved).
 This feature should implement a new book reservation process.
 This feature may require creating a new Reservations.json file along with the new classes and interfaces required to support the reservation process.